ajcastro/fk-adder/README.md

 ## FkAdder for Laravel Migration

-Lets you add foreign keys in a swift!
+Lets you add foreign keys smart and easy!
 Foreign key adder for laravel migration.
 For Laravel `4.2` and `5.*`.

 The purpose of `FkAdder` is to simplify declaration of foreign key columns in migration.

 ##### Things that `FkAdder` do for you:
-  * __Remembers the data type of a foreign key__, and it will provide the correct data type for you, so that you don't have to recall the data type of foreign key column whenever you need that certain foreign key.
+  * __Remembers the data type of a foreign key__, and it will provide the correct data type for you, so that you don't have to recall the data type of foreign key column whenever you need that particular foreign key.
   * __Lets you create migration tables in any order__.
 This solves the problem when your table is created prior than the reference table.
+Usually this may cause error like `Reference table some_table does not exist`, this happens when referencing the table which are to be migrated on last part of migrations.
+  * __Speeds up laravel migration development.__

 ### Installation